 Ms. Gilden began her career at the Securities and Exchange Commission in the Enforcement Division, spending five years investigating and litigating cases involving securities fraud.
 Prior to joining Cohen Milstein in 2007, Ms. Gilden served as the head of the securities class action practice at a prominent mid-sized Chicago law firm and the vice chair of its class action department.

-- MF Global litigation ($90 million settlement), a precedent–setting case in which the U.S. Court of Appeals for the Second Circuit sided with the plaintiffs and held that companies cannot make false or misleading statements in their offering documents, and then hide behind risk disclosures related to those facts in their attempt to escape liability.
+- MF Global litigation: A significant settlement of $90 million settlement and a precedent–setting case, in which the U.S. Court of Appeals for the Second Circuit sided with the plaintiffs and held that companies cannot make false or misleading statements in their offering documents, and then hide behind risk disclosures related to those facts in their attempt to escape liability.
 The National Law Journal singled out Ms. Gilden’s work on the case in connection with its selection of Cohen Milstein as a Hot Plaintiffs’ Firm for that year.

 Ms. Gilden served as the first (and to this day, only) woman President of the National Association of Shareholder and Consumer Attorneys, the preeminent trade association for securities class action attorneys, as well as the organization’s first woman Treasurer.
 As President of NASCAT, Ms. Gilden made repeated visits to Capitol Hill advocating for strong investor protection.
 She also engaged in outreach to the institutional investor community on needed reforms to reverse the erosion of investor rights.
 Under Ms. Gilden’s leadership, NASCAT also filed amicus briefs in connection with major securities cases before the Supreme Court and other courts.
 Prior to becoming President, she served as the President-Elect.
 She continues to serve on NASCAT’s Executive Committee.